 TIP: Buy a footprint for your tent as it will help extend the life of the tent and cut down on condensation ingress.

 The tent inner connects to the outer using toggles and loops.
-Each toggle coonects to a small strip of shock cord.
+Each toggle connects to a small strip of shock cord.
 This allows for flexibility and movement when the weather is battering your tent.
 Or when the ‘tent rhino’ thrashes around!

 Closing both panels keeps the interior draft-free.
 For travel in warmer climates, the outer panel can be left open.
 The mesh panel can be zipped shut to act as an insect screen.